-The solvency cover at 31 December 2019 was 140% (2018: 132%) of the Standard Formulae Solvency Capital Requirement, which is the mid-point of our Target Solvency range.
+The solvency cover at 31 December 2019 was 184% (2018: 177%) of the Standard Formulae Solvency Capital Requirement, materially in excess of our Target Solvency range.
 As part of our ORSA process, we undertake stress tests across key risks and across combined risk areas to test the adequacy of Own Funds, on an ongoing basis.
 We are reviewing these scenarios in light of the emerging impact of this event.
 The full impact on capital and business plans is currently unknown, but is being constantly assessed.
-The Company has a Capital Management Committee and will consider all options including parental support to ensure the availability of additional capital should market developments lead to a reduction of coverage below the Target Solvency Range, in line with the Capital Management Plan
+The Company has a Capital Management Committee and will consider all options including parental support to ensure the availability of additional capital should market developments lead to a reduction of coverage below the Target Solvency Range, in line with the Capital Management Plan.